 U-Mo is a mobile money service from UBA.
 The UBA U-Mo Mobile Money service is accredited by the Central Bank of Nigeria (CBN) and powered by Afripay, a subsidiary of the UBA Group.
 UBA U-Mo is a mobile money service, similar to the yet to be launched M-Teller mobile money service from eTransact, which enables users make and receive payments as well as conduct other financial transactions with their mobile phone.

-UBA U-Mo enables you create an e-wallet on your mobile phone for handling your transactions.
+UBA U-Mo enables you create an e-wallet on your mobile phone for handling your transactions like MTN Mobile Money.
 So, it turns your phone into a wallet.
 With the value on your U-Mo account you can pay for goods and service, top-up your phone, and transfer and send money to friends, family, and colleagues.

 UBA U-Mo requires a Java enabled phone.
 However, the MoU between Glo and Afripay will enable all Glo subscribers irrespective of their type of phone to access the U-Mo mobile money service.
 Note that subscribers to other networks can still use the U-Mo mobile money service, but will have to download and install a Java application first, steps that will not be necessary for Glo subscribers.

 The beauty of U-Mo mobile money is in its simplicity.
 Because it is not a bank account, but an e-wallet, you do not need too much requirement to use it.
 You can even open a U-Mo account by just filling a form online.
 You do not even need to have a UBA account or any bank account for that matter.

 The UBA U-Mo mobile money service requires registration.
 You can register online or via a U-Mo agent or at a UBA branch.
 After registration, you will receive a confirmation SMS.
 You then need to download and install the U-Mo Java application.
 However, Glo subscribers will not require the Java app if and when their MoU with Afripay becomes operational.